MachineLemonade/docs/v0.11/airflow-versioning.md

 └── requirements.txt # For any Python packages
 ```

-As a first step, open your directory's `Dockerfile` in a Code Editor.

 ### 2. Change the FROM Statement in your Dockerfile

-Depending on the version of Airflow you want to run, you'll want to reference the corresponding Astronomer-built Docker image in the default FROM statement in your Dockerfile.
+Depending on the version of Airflow and Linux distribution you want to run, you'll want to reference the corresponding Astronomer Docker image in the FROM statement that was populated by default in your Dockerfile.

 #### Alpine and Debian-based Images

 Astronomer v0.11 supports both Alpine and Debian-based images.
 Alpine is a widely-used lightweight distribution of Linux that keeps our default images slim and performant.
 For users leveraging Machine Learning Python Libraries or more complex dependencies, Debian is often more appropriate.

+> **Note:** For our platform's full collection of Docker Images, reference [Astronomer on Docker Hub](https://hub.docker.com/r/astronomerinc/ap-airflow/tags).

 | Airflow Version | Alpine-based Image                          | Debian-based Image
 |-----------------|-----------------------------------------------------|-----------------------------------------------------|
 | [v1.10.5]()         | FROM astronomerinc/ap-airflow:1.10.5-alpine3.10-onbuild | FROM astronomerinc/ap-airflow:1.10.5-buster-onbuild |
 | [v1.10.6](https://github.com/apache/airflow/releases/tag/1.10.6rc1)         | FROM astronomerinc/ap-airflow:1.10.6-alpine3.10-onbuild | FROM astronomerinc/ap-airflow:1.10.6-buster-onbuild |
 | [v1.10.7](https://github.com/apache/airflow/releases/tag/1.10.7)         | FROM astronomerinc/ap-airflow:1.10.7-alpine3.10-onbuild | FROM astronomerinc/ap-airflow:1.10.7-buster-onbuild |

-> **Note:** For our platform's full collection of Docker Images, reference [Astronomer on Docker Hub](https://hub.docker.com/r/astronomerinc/ap-airflow/tags).

 ### 3. Re-Build your Image